 Text fields and style options vary by layout:

-- The Poster, Card, Overlap, Collage, and Stack layouts have style options in the Style Editor.
+- The Poster, Card, Overlap, Collage, and Stack layouts have style options in the Site Styles panel.
 They also support buttons.

 - The caption style for the Inline layout is set automatically (it usually follows body text).